mallocator/express-token-api-middleware/README.md

 * password: This is the password used to encrypt tokens.
 A unique password is recommended.
 * salt:     The password will be salted to make it more secure.
 A longer salt means better randomness (recommended min length is 16 byte).
 You can generate on using the crypto library: ```crypto.randomBytes(16)```.
 * logger:   In case you want to know what's going on you can pass in a logger function that accepts a string as first parameter (e.g. console.log)
+* timeout:  Sets how long a request will be made to wait to fulfill the rate limit before it will be rejected with status 429 - Too Many Requests.
+Protects against overflowing request queues.
+* error:    A custom error handler that will be used instead of letting the middleware respond to requests.
+The signature is ```error(req, res, next, status, message)```.

 Note that password and salt are used to create a single key tha will encrypt all tokens.
 This tool does not use a key per user as this would require much more memory or a database tie in.
 In most cases this should be safe enough, but if you require higher security a different